Povstalec/StargateJourney/computercraft/stargate_interface.md

 Returns the address to which the Stargate is connected (the address on the other side of the connection).

 **Returns**
-1. `number[]`: The remote 7, 8 or 9-chevron address of the connection.
+1. `number[]`: The remote 7, 8 or 9-chevron address of the connection

 {: .note }
 > The address is partially filled when a connection is forming